isuparnopal/RF_respiration_monitoring/README.md

 ### Attempted but Discontinued Approaches

-An attempt was made to compare the results obtained from the amplitude based method used above to other methods suggested in literature based on Received Signal Strength (RSS) or phase modulation.
+An attempt was made to estimate respiratory rate using other methods suggested in literature based on Received Signal Strength (RSS) and phase modulation.
 The RSS based method was found to provide too low a sensitivity to differentiate between respiratory signals through experimental evaluation in our application.